-Fitness Exercises to Boost Your Cross-Training
+Fitness Exercise Equipment to Boost Your Cross Training

 After months of running with the same movements, your body becomes very efficient at performing these movements.
 Even though it’s great for competition, it can limit the amount of overall fitness you possess and reduces the actual fitness you gain while running.

 By performing cross-training, the load from your running movements is relieved, particularly when you land for each running step.
 It reduces the risk of repetitive strain injury and provides additional benefits.

 So, when you develop a cross-training routine as a runner 1 – 2 times a week, the goal is to choose fitness exercise equipment that requires more gentle movements for Cardio training or specific strength training exercises.
 Below are 3 great fitness exercises to boost your cross-training that I have used for many years with success as competition runner.

 What Is Elliptical Cross Trainer